ilylabs/ilylabs.github.io/_projects/ComplexMats-prediction.md

 I am currently recruiting a **PhD student in Mechanical Engineering** to work on this project with me, [please contact me ASAP if you are interested or would like more information](/research_opportunities/#how-to-apply).
 {: .notice--danger}

-## Composite materials
+## "Complex" (composite) materials

 The profitability of the aerospace, automotive, energy and many other industries is strongly linked to a reduction in the energy footprint and mass of the structures involved, while maintaining a similar level of performance and safety.
 To achieve these objectives, composite materials are increasingly being used.
 However, our ability to predict the behavior of these materials in various situations is still limited, as it has been demonstrated by the ["World Wide Failure Exercise"](https://www.sciencedirect.com/science/article/pii/B9780080444758500020).
 During the last century, colossal efforts have been put in place to characterize the microstructure of certain metals and understand how they behave.
-Today, this work allows engineers to predict with robustness and precision the behavior of a metallic part and to take advantage of its microstructure to perform a specific function.
+Today, this work allows engineers to predict with robustness and precision the behavior of a metallic part and to take advantage of its microstructure to better perform a specific function.
 For composite materials, the bulk of this work still remains to be done.
-In order to use composites more efficiently and optimize usage, it is essential to better characterize their behavior at the microstructural level.
-[Digital Image Correlation (DIC) is a very interesting method that has been recently successfully applied to accomplish just that](/projects/ComplexMats-openDIC), however, **it is not the only one**.
-DIC provides a way to accurately measure the local behavior of a material, it is thus possible to measure the strain level for any pixel of a picture of the specimen taken during an experiment.
-The two following animations show some of the results that can be obtained using DIC, the strain levels are shown for the whole specimen and their evolution through time can be seen.
-Since composite materials have **heteroegenous mechanical properties** because of their **heterogeneous** nature, a characterization method capable of local measurements is required.
 {: style="text-align: justify;"}

 <figure class="half">